 You can replace Pak players, HIL tells teams; women’s cricket Cup takes a hit

-Indo-Pak sporting ties took a second hit after the Board of Control for Cricket in India (BCCI) suggested to the International Cricket Council (ICC) that considering the prevailing situation, Pakistan should be kept out of the Women's Cricket World Cup, scheduled to begin on January 31 in Mumbai.
+Indo-Pak sporting ties Tuesday also took taken another hit with the BCCI suggesting to the ICC that taking into account the prevailing situation in the country, Pakistan be kept out of the Women's Cricket World Cup, scheduled to begin from January 31 in Mumbai.

 According to sources, Arun Jaitley and Rajiv Shukla, both of whom hold powerful positions in the BCCI as well as the HIL, talked to Shiv Sena president Uddhav Thackeray over the phone in an attempt to calm down the situation.
 However, the Sena chief was firm on his stand and reiterated that no player from Pakistan would be allowed to play in Mumbai.

-By afternoon, the message was conveyed to BCCI chief N Srinivasan, who passed it on to the ICC, which will take the final call.
-"We have informed the ICC...
-They will have to examine and take a view," Srinivasan said.
+By afternoon, the message was conveyed to BCCI chief N Srinivasan, who conveyed the same to the ICC, which will take the final call.
+"We have informed the ICC about it.
+They will have to examine and take a view," Srinivasan informed after the meeting.

-The BCCI had indeed considered shifting Pakistan's matches from Mumbai to Ahmedabad.
-However, Gujarat Cricket Association (GCA) honorary secretary Rajesh Patel told The Indian Express that they were not interested in hosting the Pakistani women's team during the WCC.
+Earlier the BCCI was considering the option of shifting Pakistan's matches from Mumbai to Ahmedabad.
+However, Gujarat Cricket Association (GCA) honorary secretary Rajesh Patel told The Indian Express they were not interested in hosting the Pakistani women's team during the WCC.

-"We haven't got any formal request from the BCCI or ICC but if the request comes, we will not accept it.
+"We haven't got any formal announcement from the BCCI or ICC but if the request comes, then we will not accept it.
 We don't want Pakistan's women's team here in Ahmedabad.
 Looking at the current scenario in the country, we don't want to have a Pakistan game here," Patel said.

 Gujarat Chief Minister Narendra Modi also happens to be the GCA president.
 Modi's party BJP too has taken a similar stand towards Pakistan players.